-- UK treatment guidelines recommend treatment at any CD4 count. - These UK guidelines are now similar to guidelines in other countries including the US, France and South Africa. - World Health Organization (WHO) guidelines for low- and middle-income countries also recommend treatment for everyone. - If your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want to reduce the risk to your partners.

-Many clinics now offer ART as soon as the HIV test is confirmed.
+- UK treatment guidelines recommend treatment at any CD4 count. - All treatment guidelines recommend treatment at any CD4 count. - This includes UK, EU, US and WHO guidelines. - If your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want to reduce the risk to your partners. - Many clinics now offer ART as soon as the HIV test is confirmed.
 Starting ART on the same day or week you are diagnosed is a choice that can make it easier to come to terms with being HIV positive.